opeolluwa/backend-for-humans/src/module_8/index.md

 1. **The end goal**: The end goal of this book is to teach you core programming concepts and make you a backend engineer.
-2. **Adoption**: I have carefully selected 2 programming languages used for backend applications, that's Javascript and Rust.
+2. **Adoption**: I have carefully selected 2 programming languages used for backend applications, that's Javascript and Rust, the choice is mostly influenced by what I use as a backend engineer myself.
+There are other great alternatives Go, Java, Python, to name a few.
+But they won't be covered in this book, or at least not yet.
 3. **Learning curve**: The 2 available languages have different learning curves discussed below;